San Diego Divorce Lawyer

 What Should You Discuss With a Divorce Lawyer?

-When meeting with a divorce lawyer in San Diego, it is important to discuss the following topics and the specifics of your situation:
+When meeting with a divorce lawyer in San Diego, be sure to discuss your personal circumstances and the following topics:

 - Financial information (assets, debts, income, etc.)